rayleyva/caoimhghin.github.io/services.md

 Start simple.
 Build only the features you need.

-This is how MT launched and kept costs down, while moving a lightening speed.
+This is how MT launched and kept costs down, while moving at lightening speed.
 Now they have a robust tech stack that supports all their needs and will evolve with them well into the future.

 Just some of the things I built: